Siege of Fukuryūji

-The siege of the Fukuryūji took place in 1183, and was a battle of the Genpei War, the great 12th-century Japanese civil war between the Taira clan and the Minamoto clan.
+The siege of Fukuryūji took place in 1183, and was a battle of the Genpei War, the great 12th-century Japanese civil war between the Taira clan and the Minamoto clan.
 Fukuryūji (福隆寺) was a fortress belonging to Seno Kaneyasu, a Taira partisan.
 Imai Kanehira led his men across muddy ricefields, under heavy archer fire, to take the fortress.
 The attackers were victorious, and Kaneyasu was killed.